adamchainz/django-jsonfield/README.rst

 Supported django versions
 -------------------------

-All versions of Django from 1.4 onwards are tested, however, if you are using Postgres, I highly recommend that you consider using the ``django.contrib.postgres`` module's ``JSONField`` instead.
+All versions of Django from 1.8 onwards are tested, however, if you are using Postgres, I highly recommend that you consider using the ``django.contrib.postgres`` module's ``JSONField`` instead.

-Starting with Django 1.8, ``JSONField`` no longer decodes assigned string values as JSON.
-Instead it assumes that any value that you assign is the decoded value which will be JSON-encoded before storage in the database.

 Extras
 ------